Pepi I Meryre: Main pyramid

 The walls of Pepi I's antechamber, burial chamber, and much of the corridor (Note: The corridor texts in Pepi I's pyramid are the most extensive, covering the whole horizontal passage, the vestibule, and even a section of the descending corridor.
 Unas' pyramid constrained the texts to the south section of the corridor, as did Teti's.
 The texts in Merenre I's and Pepi II's pyramids covered the entire corridor and the vestibule.) are covered with vertical columns of inscribed hieroglyphic text.
 The hieroglyphs are painted green with ground malachite and gum arabic, a colour symbolising renewal.
 His sarcophagus is also inscribed on its east side with the king's titles and names, as part of a larger set of spells that includes texts at the bottom of the north and south walls opposite the sarcophagus, and in a line running across the top of the north, west, and south walls of the chamber.
 The writing comprises 2,263 columns and lines of text from 651 spells, of which 82 are unique to Pepi's pyramid.
 This is the most extensive corpus of Pyramid Texts from the Old Kingdom.
 The tradition of inscribing texts inside the pyramid was begun by Unas at the end of the Fifth Dynasty, but originally discovered in Pepi I's pyramid in 1880.
 Their function, like that of all funerary literature, was to enable the reunion of the ruler's ba and Ka, leading to the transformation into an akh, and to secure eternal life among the gods in the sky.
+The only known pharaonic curse found from the Old Kingdom can also be found in Pepi's pyramid, where one of the passages of the Pyramid Texts gives the warning to anyone who disturbs the tomb: "He who shall give his finger against this pyramid and this god's enclosure of Pepi and of his ka, he has given his finger against Horus’s Enclosure in the Cool Waters.
+Nephthys shall traverse for him every place of his [father] Geb.
+His case has been heard by the Ennead and he has nothing, he has no house.
+He is one accursed, he is one who eats his own body."